pierrickbourrat/EvolvingIndividuality/content/_index.md

     content:
       items:
         - title: Evolving Individuality 2024
-          text: A workshop to discuss implications of understanding individuality for evolutionary biology and cognition.
+          text: A workshop to progress understanding of individuality and its implications for evolutionary biology and cognition.
           # Upload image to `assets/media/` and reference the filename here
           image: Macquarie Photo.jpg
     design: